rng-guy/NFSMWBartender/README.txt

 ── ■ │ CHANGELOG │ ■ ──────────────────────────────────────────────────────────────────────────────

 v1.0.00: Initial release
-v1.0.01: Revised "Limitations" section in README v1.0.02: Revised multiple sections in README v1.0.03: Yet another minor README revision v1.0.04: README?
-More like "FIXME" v1.0.05: Clarified "Event" spawns in Cars.ini v1.0.06: Clarified string assignment in Labels.ini v1.0.07: Clarified ignored VltEd parameters when "Advanced" feature set is enabled v1.0.08: Corrected a few typos in README v1.0.09: Clarified cooldowns in Supports.ini and helicopter spawns in Helicopter.ini v1.0.10: Revised multiple .ini comments and enforced consistency v1.0.11: Further clarified cooldowns in Supports.ini v1.0.12: Improved formatting of .ini files and added further Limitations v1.0.13: Added compatibility note for VltEd and other .asi mods in Limitations v1.0.14: Added compatibility note for Binary mods in Limitations v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about LimitAdjuster in Limitations
+v1.0.01: Revised "LIMITATIONS" section of README v1.0.02: Revised multiple sections of README v1.0.03: Yet another minor README revision v1.0.04: README?
+More like "FIXME" v1.0.05: Clarified "Event" spawns in "Cars.ini" v1.0.06: Clarified string assignment in "Labels.ini" v1.0.07: Clarified ignored VltEd parameters when "Advanced" feature set is enabled v1.0.08: Corrected a few typos in README v1.0.09: Clarified cooldowns in Supports.ini and helicopter spawns in "Helicopter.ini" v1.0.10: Revised multiple .ini comments and enforced consistency v1.0.11: Further clarified cooldowns in "Supports.ini" v1.0.12: Improved formatting of .ini files and expanded "LIMITATIONS" section of README v1.0.13: Added compatibility note for VltEd and other .asi mods in "LIMITATIONS" section of README v1.0.14: Added compatibility note for Binary mods in "LIMITATIONS" section in README v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about LimitAdjuster in "LIMITATIONS" section of README

 v1.1.00: Fixed a bug with vehicle names containing underscores v1.1.01: Removed some superfluous memory patches

-v1.2.00: Improved thread safety of cop-spawn interceptor functions v1.2.01: Rephrased spawning-related entries in Limitations
+v1.2.00: Improved thread safety of cop-spawn interceptor functions v1.2.01: Rephrased spawning-related entries in "LIMITATIONS" section of README v1.2.02: Removed redundant push / pop instructions